SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Gridlines/SnapToLines/README.md

 #Snap To Lines Sample

-This sample demonstrate how to enable/disable the snapping to gridlines.
-It allows the diagram objects to snap to the nearest intersection of gridlines while being dragged or resized.
-Snapping to gridlines can be enabled/disabled with the SnapConstraints.
+This sample demonstrates how to enable or disable the snapping to gridlines.
+It allows the diagram objects to snap to the nearest intersection of the gridlines while being dragged or resized.
+Snapping to gridlines can be enabled or disabled with the SnapConstraints.

 Demo link: